breatheco-de/content/src/content/how-to/how-to-round-in-python.md

+---
-# How to Round Numbers in Python
+title: "How to Round in Python?"
+subtitle: "Learn different methods to round numbers in Python.
+Discover techniques to round to a specific decimal place, nearest integer, or with custom precision."
+tags: ["python"]
+authors: []

+---

-Round numbers in Python is a very important operation since it is used in almost every field in programming to archive multiple goals.
+Round numbers in [Python](https://4geeks.com/lesson/intro-to-python) is a very important operation since it is used in almost every field in programming to archive multiple goals.
 During this article, we will see several methods in python to round numbers such as round up, round down, round to a specific decimal number and round to the nearest integer number.
 Here is a code snippet that shows how to round a number in Python:

 ```python
 number = 3.78